-All areas of the site are accessible, without need for any registration or membership.
-The site is intended for hobbyists and scientists alike who would like to know more about the Killifishes of Middle and South America.
-It follows the most recent views in nomenclature as presented by Dr. Jean Huber in "Killi-Data Online".
-Information has also been derived from such literature as "A World of Killies" by R.H.
-Wildekamp and "New World Killies" by Dr. L. Seegers.
-Additionally, historical and contemporary manuscripts, and publications from scientists from all over the world have been consulted as further sources of information.
+All areas of the site are accessible without the need for any registration or membership.
+The site is intended for hobbyists and scientists alike who would like to know more about the Killifishes of Central- and South America.
+It follows the most recent nomenclature views as presented by Dr. Jean Huber in "Killi-Data Online."
+The information has also been derived from such literature as "A World of Killies" by the late R.H.
+Wildekamp.
+Additionally, historical and contemporary manuscripts and publications from scientists worldwide have been consulted as additional information sources.

-The name of the site, "It Rains Fishes," is based upon the folklore of indigenous Indian tribes.
-This "event" was their explanation of the truly natural wonder of juvenile fishes appearing, often within an hour after the first seasonal rains, where there had been no water, and certainly no fish, for long periods of time.
+The name of the site, "It Rains Fishes," is based on indigenous Indian tribes' folklore.
+This "event" was their explanation of the truly natural wonder of juvenile fishes appearing, often within an hour after the first seasonal rains, where there had been no water, and indeed no fish, for long periods of the year.

 Navigation of the Site:

-At the left column of each page, you will find listed most genera of the Killies inhabiting South- and Middle America.
+You will find listed most genera of the Killies inhabiting South- and Central America at the left column of each page.
 Additional genera will be added as time goes by and events warrant.
-By hovering your mouse above a genus name, access to a short introduction of the genus and a list of the species it contains will appear.
-Species names followed by an asterisk are considered defunct, but have been retained, in addition to the current name, for ease of search.
-Moving your mouse and clicking on "introduction" or a species' name will cause the appropriate information to appear.
-Within the information, clicking on images will enlarge them and also provide information about the image and clicking again will shrink the image back down.
+By clicking the mouse on a genus name, a list of the species it contains will appear.
+Species names followed by an asterisk are considered defunct but have been retained for ease of search.
+Moving the mouse and clicking on "introduction" or a species' name will cause the appropriate information to appear.

-Headers at the top of the species pages will take you to the indicated type of information, such as a short history, information on reproduction and breeding of the species, interactive maps, available images of the species' habitat and known variations of the species, meristics, publications, etc. If literature is available online, a blue "PDF" symbol will be present, and you can download it in a new window by clicking on the symbol.
+Menu's at the top of the species pages will take you to the indicated type of information, such as a short history, information on reproduction and breeding of the species, interactive maps, available images of the species' habitat, and known variations of the species, meristics, publications.
+If literature is freely available online, a blue "PDF" symbol will be present, and you can download/open it in a new window by clicking on the symbol.

-At the top of the mainpage, links give access to the other sections of this site.
-For example, you may have an interest in the field trips I have made in attempts to locate known species, but also new undescribed species in their habitats.
-For that example there is a link called <Expeditions>
+At the top of the main page, links give access to the other sections of this site.
+For example, you may be interested in the field trips I have made in attempts to locate known species and new undescribed species in their habitats.
+For example, there is a link called <Expeditions>.

-You may also have questions not answered in the site, or comments you wish to send to me.
+You may also have questions not answered on the site or comments you wish to send.
 You might also like to help me make the site more comprehensive by providing PDF files containing additional general information, species information, images of species or population variations, images of biotopes, or publications of which I may not be aware.
-For any of the above, please e-mail me by selecting the <Contact me> link for any of the above, and I will respond promptly.
+Please e-mail me by selecting the <Contact me> link for any of the above, and I will respond promptly.

 If the water evaporates, the eggs remain viable, and the population will re-inhabit these temporary waters through the hatching of their offspring once the rains appear.
 Obviously, these species must grow extremely fast to become adults, often within several weeks or months, and start reproducing rapidly in order to survive as a species when the waters recede again.
 Each dry season can last several months, and in some locations, occasionally more than a year.

-In the last decade, numerous species which were included in a single genus have been split into several genera by scientists.
-This was a result of the need to provide a clearer view of the different lineages in these fishes and their evolutionary paths.
-A great number of the newer genera were erected by the Brazilian scientist, Dr. Wilson Costa.
+In the last decade, numerous species included in a single genus have been split into several genera by scientists.
+This resulted from the need to provide a clearer view of these fishes' different lineages and their evolutionary paths.
+A significant number of the newer genera were erected by the Brazilian scientist, Dr. Wilson Costa.

-Also in 2011 Costa proposed a re-ordening of the genus Rivulus and he devided the genus into 6 new genera, some of them former sub-genera, and left the genus Rivulus with only 3 taxa in it.
+In 2011 Costa proposed re-ordering of the genus Rivulus.
+He divided the genus into 6 new genera, most of them former sub-genera, and left the genus Rivulus with only 3 taxa remaining.
 The 6 genus names then were Anablepsoides, Atlantirivulus, Cynodonichthys, Laimosemion Melanorivulus and Rivulus.
-Huber (2012) published a paper which was, based on a wide array of meristic evidence only presented by himself, and was convinced that Costa's move was premature and not well supported by the mitochondrial, meristic and osteological data Costa combined.
+Huber (2012) published a paper based on a broader array of meristic evidence only.
+In his paper, Huber explained that Costa's move was premature and not well supported by the mitochondrial, meristic, and osteological data Costa combined.

-In 2014 Costa did introduce the new genus name Xenurolebias for two species that were known as Simpsonichthys myersi and S. izecksohni and added 2 new species to that genus.
+In 2014 Costa introduced the new genus name Xenurolebias for two species known as Simpsonichthys myersi and S. izecksohni and added 2 new species to that genus.
 In 2014 Costa erected then the monotypic genus Mucurilebias for the taxon known so far as Leptolebias leitaoi.